cesc1989/apuntes/Luna/Backend/Image Magick and Alpine.md

 	- Alpine 3.14
 	- Image Magick 7.0.11

-After migrating Edge to Ruby 3.1.0, with Alpine 3.14 (the maximum version supporting that Ruby version), Image Magick was downgraded to the same version as in Patient Self Report.
+After migrating Edge to Ruby 3.1.0, with Alpine 3.14, Image Magick was downgraded to the same version as in Patient Self Report.

 To date, these are the combination of docker images for Ruby 3.1.0 with Alpine:
 - 3.1.0-alpine3.15